danfinnie/njt-map/README.md

 Station Waiting Time
 --------------------

 In using the data, it became clear that the data's stop_times.txt file does not use arrival_time and depature_time as intended by the GTFS specification.
 Instead, arrival_time is always equal to departure_time.
 To represent a trip stop with a wait, the data has 2 subsequent stops at the same stop_id.
-These rows in stop_time can be found by the following query:
+These rows in stop_time can be found by the following queries:

     select *
     from stop_times a, stop_times b